Noughts

 University of Cambridge.
 His ingenious idea was the use of the

-tank display CRT as 35 x 16 pixel screen for displaying his game.
+tank display CRT as 35 x 16 pixel screen to display his game.

 The game was played against the machine and the player determined